melissadale/grime-injector/README.md

 # How to Set Up the Grime Injector to use for Yourself
 * Download project and import into Eclipse
-* Add Javassist and jad_decompile.bat to build path
+* You may have to add Javassist and jad_decompile.bat to build path
  * Right Click on javassist.jar and jad_decompile.bat in the Lib directory
  * Build Path -> Add to Build Path
  * Under "Libraries" tab, click add JARs and add the javassist jar